SMLP-Systems/smlp/README.md

 - src/run_smlp.py
   It supports the various modes documented in the CAV submission as well as in the manual

-SMLP comes with a set of regresson tests located in the directory
+SMLP comes with a set of regression tests located in the directory

 - regr_smlp
   It contains definitions of models, specifications, data sets used for training